 Rae is an active member of the Romantic Novelists' Association (RNA) New Writers' Scheme, winning the RNA Elizabeth Goudge award in 2015, and is a proud founding member of the RNA Scottish Chapter, which welcomes writers of romantic fiction based in Scotland.
 She is currently editing her first novel, with a view to submitting to agents.

-You can find out more about Rae on her website(this will open in a new window).
+You can find out more about Rae on her website.

 The Weight of Empty Carrier Bags